wavefrontHQ/docs/pages/doc/ui_charts.md

 Options to show the underlying raw data are not affected - hold the Shift key to see the legend and the actual value.

 **Time Dynamic Units**
-When an axis is labeled with a unit that exactly matches one of the time units, (ys, zs, as, fs, ps, ns, us, ms, s, min, hr, day, wk, mo, yr), the display logic keeps the magnitute as small as possible:
+When an axis is labeled with a unit that exactly matches one of the time units, (ys, zs, as, fs, ps, ns, us, ms, s, min, hr, day, wk, mo, yr), the display logic keeps the magnitude as small as possible:
-1. First we normalize the underlying data to seconds.
+1. First Wavefront normalizes the underlying data to seconds.
 2. Then we display the data:
-   * If the normalized data magnitude is < 60, we use units ys through s
+   * If the  normalized magnitude is < 60 results, the result is units ys through s.
-   * If the magnitude is > 60, then we scale the data using a larger time unit.
+   * If the normalized magnitude is > 60, Wavefront scales the data using a larger time unit.

 For example: